stolostron/multicluster-observability-operator/docs/MoreAboutPersistentStorage.md

-# Persistent Stores used in ACM Observability
+# Persistent Stores used in Open Cluster Management Observability

-ACM Observability is a stateful application.
+Open Cluster Management Observability is a stateful application.
 It creates following persistent volumes (there are more than 1 copies as it runs as stateful sets).

 ### List of Stateful sets